 PC Summer Fellows are required:

-- to present at the Honors Day Symposium.
+- To present research at the PC Summer Research Symposium and Honors Day in 2021.

 PC Summer Fellows will receive a stipend of $2,000; additionally, they will be provided with a room in a College residence for the duration of the summer research experience.
 Faculty mentors will receive a stipend of $1,000.
 Efforts will be made to fund travel expenses for fellows who make presentations at professional meetings or student research symposiums.